 Do Cats Bleed When in Heat?

 Do cats bleed in heat?
 Many pet parents wonder, "do cats bleed when in heat?"
 Contrary to what happens in dogs where vaginal bleeding is a sign to know that they are in heat, it is very different for cats.
 Cats do not bleed when they are in heat.
-The presence of when your cat is in heat may be a sign of urinary tract infection or pyometra.
+The presence of when your cat is in heat may be a sign of a urinary tract infection or pyometra, a uterine infection that is sometimes life-threatening.
 Make sure to call your veterinarian as soon as possible.